silky-x0/chat2docV2/README.md

 # Chat2Doc 📄💬

-Chat2Doc is a modern web application that allows users to chat with their documents.
-Upload PDFs, DOCXs, or text files and ask questions about their content using natural language.
+Chat2Doc is a modern web application that allows users to chat with their PDF documents.
+Upload PDFs and ask questions about their content using natural language.

 ## Features

 - 🔒 **Authentication**: Secure login system using Auth0 with Firebase integration
-- 📤 **Document Upload**: Support for PDF, DOCX, and TXT files
+- 📤 **PDF Upload**: Support for PDF file uploads with validation
 - 💬 **Interactive Chat**: Natural language conversations with your documents
 - 🎨 **Modern UI**: Built with Next.js and Tailwind CSS
 - 🔄 **Real-time Processing**: Instant document processing and responses
 - 🆓 **Free Tier**: Try with up to 5 free questions for non-authenticated users
 - 🗄️ **Chat History**: Store and retrieve chat history with Firebase
+- 👤 **User Profiles**: Display user information and authentication status
+- 🔍 **Smart Chunking**: Efficient document chunking for better AI responses

 ## Tech Stack